zheka2304/innercore-mod-toolchain/README.md

 You can find detailed explanation about how to set up all the requirements in this video:
 [![Inner Core/Horizon Mods Development | Setting up the Environment](https://img.youtube.com/vi/ofwKkRYh97k/0.jpg)](https://www.youtube.com/watch?v=ofwKkRYh97k)

+## Linux version

+Here is a fork of toolchain to run under linux: [link](https://github.com/ModCompany/innercore-mod-toolchain-linux)

 ## Creating a new project

 To create a new project for Inner Core, use the script *toolchain-setup.py*.
 It should be placed in your projects directory and run using python: